ThaBeanBoy/Front-End-Mentor-Time-Tracking-Dashboard/README.md

 I placed my react components inside the [components directory](./src/components/) & used the `.tsx` file extension.

-importing and using the components was easy, this is how it looks like:
+Importing and using the components was easy, this is how it looks like:

 ```astro
 ---